Noise Practice Sessions for Sound Sensitivities

 Gradually increase the volume until it is nearly as loud as real life.

 Aim for multiple sessions per week.
-(Ideally at least 3.)
+(Ideally, at least 2.)

 Once your dog is doing well, you can start to do this less often, but keep scheduling it at least a couple times a month!
 If they have Big Feelings about storms, they'll likely need some more frequent refreshers before rainy season, and New Year's, Fourth of July, and Diwali for fireworks.